Web Feature Service

+Overview of 3 OGC web services, with the various possible requests of WFS.

 In computing, the Open Geospatial Consortium Web Feature Service (WFS) Interface Standard provides an interface allowing requests for geographical features across the web using platform-independent calls.
 One can think of geographical features as the "source code" behind a map, whereas the WMS interface or online tiled mapping portals like Google Maps return only an image, which end-users cannot edit or spatially analyze.
 The XML-based Geography Markup Language (GML) furnishes the default payload-encoding for transporting geographic features, but other formats like shapefiles can also serve for transport.
 In early 2006 the OGC members approved the OpenGIS GML Simple Features Profile.
 This profile is designed both to increase interoperability between WFS servers and to improve the ease of implementation of the WFS standard.